 - Change your wiper blades.
 They should be replaced every six months.

 - A change of season equals a change of oil.
 This will help to ensure your car operates at peak efficiency.

 - Your car's belts and hoses have dealt with extreme cold, snow, salt and sand in the last few months.
 Get them checked by a mechanic to make sure everything is connected properly and running smoothly.

 - Give your car a good spring cleaning—inside and out—as it has been a long winter.

-- If you don't change your tires seasonally, check your tire pressure and treads.
-If your tire pressure is off you'll notice irregular and uneven wear on your treads, reduced vehicle handling or decreased gas mileage.
+- If you don't change your tires seasonally, check the tire pressure and treads.
+If the tire pressure is off, you'll notice irregular and uneven wear on your treads, reduced vehicle handling, or decreased gas mileage.

 - Pay less for your auto insurance.
 This is one item you can easily accomplish and could save you hundreds of dollars.
-All you need to do is compare auto insurance quotes at Kanetix.ca to find your lowest rate.
+All you need to do is compare auto insurance quotes at Kanetix.ca to find your best car insurance rate.